aetherxc/INCODE-3-project4/README.md

 # Project 4
-We made an app for employees to view their schedule and add new timings to their schedule.
+We made an app for employees of Mr. Coffee to view their schedule and add new timings to their schedule.
 And we have a very cool error page, thanks to Ant.

 ## How to download
 1. Open up which folder you'd like this repository to live in